sindresorhus/gulp-markdown-pdf/readme.md

 > Markdown to PDF with [markdown-pdf](https://github.com/alanshaw/markdown-pdf)

-*Issues with the output should be reported on the marked [issue tracker](https://github.com/alanshaw/markdown-pdf/issues).*
+*Issues with the output should be reported on the markdown-pdf [issue tracker](https://github.com/alanshaw/markdown-pdf/issues).*

 ## Install